SUTDNLP/LibN3L/README.md

 Some examples are realeased at:
 https://github.com/SUTDNLP/NNSegmentation
 https://github.com/SUTDNLP/NNPOSTagging
-https://github.com/SUTDNLP/NNNamedEntity (support model save/load module in dev-load branch)
+https://github.com/SUTDNLP/NNNamedEntity (already support model save/load module)
 You can see the performances in **[description.pdf](description(expect for lrec2016).pdf)**
 https://github.com/SUTDNLP/OpenTargetedSentiment